TheRealSharuto/TheRealSharuto/README.md

 💃🏽 My hobbies lie in dance, reading scientific papers, drawing, meditation, pilates/yoga, writing, and ofcourse, coding!

 🌱💻 I’m currently learning Powershell as well as the Relativity platform and it's API as of January 2025.
-I'm Dabbling into some C# andstudying for Relativity and IT certifications.
+I'm dabbling into some C# and studying for Relativity and IT certifications.

 🏫 Education
 + Bachelor's of Science in Kinesiology